Temple 36, Connecticut 10

 Walker went 20-of-29 for 231 yards and found a familiar target in Jalen Fitzpatrick, who had a 42-yard touchdown reception to highlight his six-catch, 108-yard performance for Temple (3-1, 1-0 AAC).
 Defensive back Tavon Young had a 93-yard interception return for a score, linebacker Praise Martin-Oguike recovered a fumble for a touchdown and Stratford (Conn.) native Tyler Matakevich had a safety in the victory.

-The Huskies (1-4, 0-2) saw their 15-play opening drive come to an abrupt halt as Chandler Whitmer (12-of-23, 163 yards) was intercepted by Young.
+The Huskies (1-4, 0-2) saw their 15-play opening drive come to an abrupt halt as Young intercepted Chandler Whitmer (12-of-23, 163 yards).
 The junior defensive back weaved around a pair of would-be tacklers and darted through the middle of the field to open the scoring with 6:23 remaining in the first quarter.

 Connecticut answered with Bobby Puyol’s 30-yard field goal late in the second quarter and appeared to take the lead to open the third as Wilbert “Junior” Lee recovered Khalif Herbin’s fumble in the end zone.
 The play, however, was negated by an offside call and Walker made the Huskies pay for the miscue by rolling to his right before throwing across his body to a wide-open Fitzpatrick.